How the coronavirus outbreak has affected rugby union

 What events have been postponed, and until when?

 This season’s Guinness Six Nations was the first major rugby union event to be hit, with four games – Ireland v Italy, Italy v England, France v Ireland and Wales v Scotland all postponed.
 No rearranged dates have been set, but late October has been mooted.
-England’s Gallagher Premiership is currently on hold until April 24, with the Guinness PRO14 – featuring teams from Wales, Scotland, Ireland, Italy and South Africa – suspended indefinitely.
+England’s Gallagher Premiership is currently on hold indefinitely, though the governing body are discussing scenarios for a possible return once safe to do so, with the Guinness PRO14 – featuring teams from Wales, Scotland, Ireland, Italy and South Africa – also suspended indefinitely.
 European rugby chiefs postponed the Champions Cup and Challenge Cup quarter-finals, which had been due to take place early next month, while HSBC World Rugby Sevens Series tournaments in London and Paris were postponed, in addition to the Melrose Sevens.
 Major competitions across the world have also been affected, highlighted by the southern hemisphere’s Super Rugby tournament – involving teams from Australia, New Zealand, South Africa, Japan and Argentina – currently being suspended.
 The postponement of the Olympics affects the men’s and women’s sevens tournaments at the Games.
 In France the Challenge Cup and Champions Cup knockout stages have also been pushed back to an unspecified date.

 Advertising